-This was an experiment that I went in expecting one set of results and ended up with a completely different results.
-So our finding fats in foods experiment was a resound success, just not because of what I expected.
+This was an experiment that I went in expecting one set of results and ended up with completely different results.
+So our finding fats in foods experiment was a resounding success of a science lesson, just not because of what I expected, which made for a great discussion for our anatomy class.

 As we went through the chapter on nutrition the kids were really interested to find many of the things they thought you HAD to eat weren’t true.
 They were especially intrigued to find out we need some fats in foods, not extremely a lot, but at least some.